Tmist3r/MMM-PublicTransportHafas/README.md

 ## Update

-Go to the module’s folder inside MagicMirror modules folder and pull the latest version from GitHub and install:
+Just enter the MMM-PublicTransportHafas directory, pull the update and install the dependencies:

 ```bash
 cd ~/MagicMirror/modules/MMM-PublicTransportHafas